wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about custom active response.
+  :description: Learn more about Custom Active Response.
 A personalized script configured to be executed when a specific alert, alert level, or rule group is triggered.

 .. _custom-active-response: